 Life in Tromsø

-With its approx. 70,000 inhabitants, Tromsø is comparable in size to Danish cities such as Esbjerg and Kolding, (if that helps) and is therefore not a mecca for the tourist seeking a big city break.
+With its approx. 70,000 inhabitants, Tromsø is comparable in size to Danish cities such as Esbjerg and Kolding, (if that helps) and is therefore not a mecca for the tourist seeking a big-city break.
 However, the city is filled with classic Norwegian culture and architecture, and the center is cozy in its own way.
-From the city, you can chose several guided tours that can be seeing whales, dog sled tours or Northern Lights tours.
+From the city, you can choose several guided tours that can be seeing whales, dog sled tours, or Northern Lights tours.
 If you are in Tromsø at the time of the year when the Northern Lights are most active (October – November and February – March), there is probably no need for guided tours, as the Northern Lights can be seen most of the nights of the week as long clear skies.

-As the city is a university city, the amount of young people is large, which can be seen in the range of restaurants, nightlife and shopping opportunities.
-In addition to the city center, the city’s botanical garden close to the university and the city’s Arctic cathedral are also worth a visit.
+As the city is a university city, the amount of young people is large, which can be seen in the range of restaurants, nightlife, and shopping opportunities.
+In addition to the city center, the city’s botanical garden close to the university and the city’s Arctic cathedral is also worth a visit.
 If you are interested in sports then the city also has 2 major football clubs: Tromsø IL, which plays in Norway’s best row, as well as Tromsdalen UIL playing in 1st division.

 Nature outside Tromsø